pagi-org/spec/pagi.md

 :    Is only valid in the "DOC" context.
 :    Indicates the ending of a "DOC" context.

+USES_SCHEMA
+:    Indicates that this document uses a particular pagi schema.
+:    Is only valid in the "DOC" context and before any "NODE_START" events.
+:    Has the string-typed *uri* parameter indicating the pagi schema id.
+:    This event can occur 0 or more times with different schema ids.

 NODE_START
 :    Represents the beginning of information about a node.
 :    Is only valid in the "DOC" context.